vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### What should I do to protect myself?

-To ensure full protection for yourself and your organization, install one of the update versions listed in the VMware Security Advisory.
+The most reliable way to remove the vulnerability is to install one of the update versions listed in the VMware Security Advisory.

 ### What products are affected?